Hurst Lease Extension - Free Consultation

 A Hurst leasehold property depreciates with the years remaining on the lease.

-It is generally considered that a residential leasehold with over 100 years unexpired lease term is worth roughly the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 Lender Requirement